gridsmartercities/python-serverless-template/README.md

 - [AWS SAM][sam] for the AWS resourses specification.
 - [AWS codebuild][codebuild] to setup CI/CD in your AWS account.
-- [cfn-python-lint][https://github.com/aws-cloudformation/cfn-python-lint] for cloudformation checking.
+- [cfn-python-lint][cfn-python-lint] for checking the cloudformation template.
 - [OpenApi 3][openapi-3] for the API contract specification.
 - The [Swagger CLI][swagger-cli] to validate the OpenAPI specification.
 - The Python [unittest][unittest] library for unit testing.